-- Testing and a dedicated tracking approach for Booster Literacy/maths are used to monitor the impact of intervention teaching - Detailed feedback on the school experience is sought from both students and parents - At annual meetings, students' progress towards their outcomes will be reviewed and future outcomes will be agreed.
+- The progress students make in the reading intervention is monitored - Detailed feedback on the school experience is sought from both students and parents - At annual meetings, students' progress towards their outcomes will be reviewed and future outcomes will be agreed.
 A summary of outcomes are included in the student Profile, so all teachers are aware of the individual targets for EHCP students.
-In addition, within each subject area, specific, individual targets are provided to help students progress across each academic year and this is measured within curriculum subjects and reported via data drops - Any students with SEN who are also looked after (LAC) by the Local Authority will be further supported by the SENCo or Learning Support Coordinator's attendance at their annual Personal Education Planning meeting, which is convened to review their school provision and to which they contribute.
-Study Skills staff also contribute to, attend or initiate further meetings for vulnerable LAC students where these are required across the academic year - We have an Academy committee member responsible for SEN, MrG Yates - The Academy Committee is updated on SEN matters and policies relating to the department are subject to their approval
+In addition, within each subject area, specific, individual targets are provided to help students progress across each academic year and this is measured within curriculum subjects and reported via data drops - We have an Academy committee member responsible for SEN, Mr G Yates - The Academy Committee is updated on SEN matters and policies relating to the department are subject to their approval